wso2/docs-is/en/docs/setup/customizing-the-management-console.md

 the Carbon framework as well as changing the styles and images specific to the product.
 The following topics explain how some of the main changes to the product interface can be done.

--   [Changing the
-    layout](#CustomizingtheManagementConsole-Changingthelayout)
--   [Changing the styles on the Carbon framework](#CustomizingtheManagementConsole-ChangingthestylesontheCarbonframework)
--   [Changing the product specific styles and images](#CustomizingtheManagementConsole-Changingtheproductspecificstylesandimages)

 #### Changing the layout